-Criteria JORC Code Explanation Commentary Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Ore Reserve estimate using an approach or procedure deemed appropriate by the Competent Person.
+Criteria JORC Code Explanation Commentary Discussion of relative accuracy/confidence Where appropriate a statement of the relative accuracy and confidence level in the Ore Reserve estimate using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the reserve within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors which could affect the relative accuracy and confidence of the estimate.
 The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
 Accuracy and confidence discussions should extend to specific discussions of any applied Modifying Factors that may have a material impact on Ore Reserve viability, or for which there are remaining areas of uncertainty at the current study stage.
 It is recognised that this may not be possible or appropriate in all circumstances.
 These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
 The Ore Reserve estimate is considered robust in light of current production reconciliation data and estimation methods.
 No statistical analysis procedures have been applied.
 The Ore Reserve report is a global assessment of the NJV based on the contracted infrastructure agreement with Fortescue (life of mine contract).
 The accuracy and confidence limits are based on the current mine design and cut-off grade analysis employed in the technical and economic evaluation.
 The limits are considered robust and appropriate.
 This DSO Ore Reserve estimate has been compared with production data.
-Those comparisons have resulted in the DSO mining recoveries in the Outcamp 5, Warrigal 3 & Warrigal 4 mesas being reduced to 80%, 65% & 65% respectively.
-These discrete areas have been identified as containing higher proportions of clay material.
+Those comparisons have resulted in the DSO mining recoveries for the Outcamp 2 and Outcamp 3 mesas which are nearing completion to be re-estimated to 85% with all other mesas remaining at 97.5%.
 Mineral Resource estimate for conversion to Ore Reserves Description of the Mineral Resource estimate used as a basis for the conversion to an Ore Reserve.
-Clear statement as to whether the Mineral Resources are reported additional to, or inclusive of, the Ore Reserves.
-The Mineral Resource Estimate as at 31 December 2014 was used for the conversion of a portion of the Mineral Resource to Ore Reserve status.
-The Mineral Resource Estimate reported is inclusive of the Ore Reserves.
+Clear statement as to whether the Mineral Resources are reported additional to, or inclusive of, the Ore Reserves. conversion of a portion of the Mineral Resource to Ore Reserve status.